Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Texas State Stats and Trends

-- Texas State has two wins against the spread in three games this season.
+- Texas State has covered the spread on two occasions this year.

-- This season, the Bobcats won ATS in their only game as an underdog of 6 points or more.
+- The Bobcats covered the spread in their only game when underdogs by 6.5 points or more.

-- Texas State's games this season have gone over the total in one out of three opportunities (33.3%).
+- Texas State's games this year have hit the over on one of three set point totals (33.3%).

-- The Bobcats have five giveaways this season, while the Eagles have five takeaways .
+- The Bobcats have five turnovers this season, equal to the number of takeaways for the Eagles.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.